 If you invest in our common stock, your ownership interest will be diluted to the extent that the initial public offering price per share of our common stock exceeds the as adjusted net tangible book value per share of our common stock immediately following this offering.
 Net tangible book value is equal to our total stockholders' equity, less intangible assets.
-As of December 31, 2017, the net tangible book value of our common stock was \$ million, or \$ per share.
+As of December 31, 2017, the net tangible book value of our common stock, including ESOP-owned shares, was \$365.7 million, or \$18.74 per share.

-After giving effect to the termination of the repurchase liability under our ESOP and the net proceeds from the sale by us of shares of our common stock in this offering (assuming the underwriters do not exercise their purchase option) at an assumed initial public offering price of \$ per share, the midpoint of the price range on the cover of this prospectus, after deducting underwriting discounts and estimated offering expenses, the pro forma net tangible book value of our common stock as of December 31, 2017 would have been approximately \$ million, or \$ per share.
-Therefore, this offering will result in an immediate increase of \$ in the net tangible book value per share of our common stock of existing shareholders and an immediate dilution of \$ in the tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately % of the assumed public offering price of \$ per share.
+After giving effect to the termination of the repurchase liability under our ESOP and the net proceeds from the sale by us of 2,500,000 shares of our common stock in this offering (assuming the underwriters do not exercise their purchase option) at the initial public offering price of \$34.00 per share, after deducting underwriting discounts and estimated offering expenses, the pro forma net tangible book value of our common stock as of December 31, 2017 would have been approximately \$443.7 million, or \$20.15 per share.
+Therefore, this offering will result in an immediate increase of \$1.41 in the net tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately 40.7% of the initial public offering price of \$34.00 per share.
+Sales of shares by the selling stockholders will have no effect on our net tangible book value.

-In addition, as a result of the offering, an aggregate of shares of Series D preferred stock will become convertible into shares of common stock on a one-for-one basis, and we expect those shares to be converted, which will result in additional dilution to new investors.
+In addition, as a result of the offering, an aggregate of 901,644 shares of Series D preferred stock will become convertible into shares of common stock on a one-for-one basis, and we expect those shares to be converted, which will result in additional dilution to new investors.
 See "Description of Capital Stock-Preferred Stock-Series D Preferred Stock-Conversion."
-After giving effect to this offering, in the manner described above, and assuming the subsequent conversion of shares of our Series D preferred stock into common stock, the pro forma net tangible book value per share of our common stock as of December 31, 2017 would have been \$ per share.
-Accordingly, taking into account the conversion of shares of Series D preferred stock, this offering will result in an immediate increase of \$ in the net tangible book value per share of our common stock of existing shareholders and an immediate dilution of \$ in the tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately % of the assumed public offering price of \$ per share.
+After giving effect to this offering, in the manner described above, and assuming the subsequent conversion of 901,644 shares of our Series D preferred stock into common stock, the proforma net tangible book value per share of our common stock as of December 31, 2017 would have been \$20.10 per share.
+Accordingly, taking into account the conversion of 901,644 shares of Series D preferred stock, this offering will result in an immediate increase of \$1.36 in the net tangible book value per share of our common stock of existing shareholders and an immediate dilution of \$13.90 in the tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately 40.9% of the initial public offering price of \$34.00 per share.